Facelift in the Washington, DC Metro

 What can I do to help recovery and reduce swelling or bruising after facelift surgery?

-Any plastic surgery procedure (surgical or nonsurgical) may result in bruising and swelling, which may peak in the first day before improving.
+Any plastic surgery procedure (surgical or non surgical) may result in bruising and swelling, which may peak in the first day before improving.
 In addition, the bruising generally fades away faster than swelling.
-Lastly, surgical procedures tend to swell or bruise more, as compared to nonsurgical treatments performed in the office.
+Lastly, surgical procedures tend to swell or bruise more, as compared to non surgical treatments performed in the office.

 To ensure the best outcomes after facelift, make sure to read and follow our plastic surgery care instructions and the following guidelines below: